An attribute on a model; a given field usually maps directly to a single database column.

 An object representing some set of rows to be fetched from the database.

 See Making queries.

 A short label for something, containing only letters, numbers, underscores or hyphens.
 They’re generally used in URLs.
 For example, in a typical blog entry URL:

-the last bit (spring) is the slug.
+the last bit (

 A chunk of text that acts as formatting for representing data.
 A template helps to abstract the presentation of data from the data itself.